Perspective | Kyrie Irving wants to leave a legacy. With his stance on vaccination, he just might.

 Irving is so smart that everything he says sounds like a mystery unless it’s a contradiction.
-“I’m a human being first,” he said in refusing to share whether he is vaccinated against the coronavirus or to comment on whether he is an anti-vaxxer, as has been reported, a stance that could imperil other human beings because the vaccines reduce the chance of spread.
+“I’m a human being first,” he said in refusing to share whether he is vaccinated against the coronavirus or to comment on whether he is anti-vaccine, as has been reported, a stance that could imperil other human beings because the vaccines reduce the chance of spread.

 Given that New York City requires vaccination for indoor events, including sports arenas, will Irving be vaccinated for the opening of the season?
 “There’s just a lot of questions about what’s going on in the world of Kyrie, but I would like to keep that private,” Irving responded with a sense of his own unique and unquestionable importance.
 His remarks came via Zoom at the Brooklyn Nets’ media event Monday, presumably because he is unvaccinated and thus by law could not join the proceedings.